AvavaAYA/resume/_pages/about.md

 🥈 8th place in the 3rd National "Wang Ding Cup" Cybersecurity Challenge Semi-finals and 0.17% (25th out of 14724) in "Wang Ding Cup", 2022~2023.

-🥇 First prize of the 17th National College Student Information Security Contest, East-Northeastern Region and 🥈 second prize in the Final Round, 2023.
+🥇 First prize of the 16th National College Student Information Security Contest, East-Northeastern Region and 🥈 second prize in the Final Round, 2023.

 🏆 5th place in Tencent's international CTF competition TCTF/0CTF - RisingStar CTF, 2022.

 ---

-# Teaching<a name="teaching"></a>
+# Teaching and Internship<a name="teaching"></a>

+- Huawei Internship, as the main contributor, I completed the security evaluation and hardening of jemalloc, and then set up and adapted the syzkaller kernel testing platform, winning the intern scholarship, Summer 2024.

 - Teaching Assistant for Prof. [Wenliang Du](https://web.ecs.syr.edu/~wedu/)'s SEED Lectures, Summer 2023.